 3. Buy cosmetics in tubes instead of jars.

-4. Make a clean of its cosmetics.
+4. Make a household of his cosmetics.

 5. Drink more water.